The path to transformative leadership.

-Each core theme is broken into a series of courses taught by renowned experts who enrich classroom discussions with insights from their extensive industry experience.
-Every semester, you’ll take courses from several different themes, gaining exposure to topics that you can apply to hands-on projects and put to work immediately in your professional life.
+All students complete 20 credits of short courses over four academic semesters.
+All of our courses are taught by renowned experts who enrich classroom discussions with insights from their extensive industry experience.
+Every semester, you’ll gain exposure to topics that you can apply to hands-on projects and put to work immediately in your professional life.

 This course presents statistical approaches to systems thinking and system design engineering.
 Methods for measuring, analyzing, predicting, and improving product reliability are explored.
 Statistical tolerancing of system components is introduced, together with techniques for aggregating and measuring system-level quality and probability-of-failure.
 Big data approaches to systems optimization are discussed, including Dependent Variable Analysis and Machine Learning.

 Students learn the fundamentals and modern heuristics for project management, with a focus on product development/engineering projects.
 The Project Management Body of Knowledge from the Project Management Institute (PMI) is explored in depth.
-Additional special topics include: quantitative project management; iterative and agile project lifecycles; software development lifecycles; and project defect models.
+Additional special topics include quantitative project management; iterative and agile project lifecycles; software development lifecycles; and project defect models.

-Students learn how to create and analyze financial statements including the income statement, balance sheet and cash flow statement.
+Students learn how to create and analyze financial statements including the income statement, balance sheet, and cash flow statement.
 Managerial tools for optimizing financial decisions including the economic feasibility of projects and products are explored.
 In conjunction with the project in the New Product Development course (EM-220A), student teams are required to develop a complete financial plan including a full set of pro forma financial statements and an analysis of return on investment.